givanse/givanse/site/articles-bodies/mvc-past-present-and-future.md

 ## Context

 <p>
-  A key point, that is not mentioned often enough, is that:
+  A key point, not mentioned often enough is that:
-  <b>MVC patterns must be understood within a context.</b>
+  <b>MVC patterns are understood better within a context.</b>
   Design considerations like development environment and platform specific motivations produce different flavors of MVC.
 </p>